- Division of Planning

-The Rhode Island Division of Planning consists of three main components: the Statewide Planning Program, the Office of Housing and Community Development, and the Water Resources Board.
+The Rhode Island Division of Planning consists of two main components: the Statewide Planning Program, and the Water Resources Board.

 The Rhode Island Statewide Planning Program prepares and maintains plans for the physical, economic, and social development of the state; encourages their implementation; and coordinates the actions of state, local and federal agencies and private individuals within the framework of the state's development goals and policies.
 The basic charge is established by Sections 42-11-10 and 12 of the General Laws.
 The Statewide Planning Program consists of the State Planning Council and staff who specialize in land use, comprehensive planning, GIS, transportation and other related topics.

 The Program, acting as staff to the Metropolitan Planning Organization is recertified by the United States Department of Transportation every four (4) years.
 The last recertification took place in 2014.
 The recertification report is available below.